 Honest-to-Goodness Economic Benefit

-- Every 525 Indiana visitors generate enough state and local taxes to pay for one Indiana public school student.
+- Indiana visitors generate enough state and local taxes to pay for 26,000 public school teachers.

-- If visitors stopped coming to Indiana, each of its 2,481,000 households would have to pay an additional $472 in state & local taxes in order to maintain current levels of tax receipts.
+- If visitors stopped coming to Indiana, each of its 2.5 million households would have to pay an additional $561 in state & local taxes in order to maintain current levels of tax receipts.